Emmotes/ic_spoilers/docs/emergence_4.md

 ### Shop Contents

-*Note: This list might not be complete.*
+*Note: This list might not be complete - and some items are guesswork and might not even end up in this event.*

 <span class="emergenceShopTableRow">
     <span class="emergenceShopTableItem">